Undergraduate Student Achievements

 Tim Green collaborated with the Boys and Girls Club of Tampa Bay to create a free, three-day after-school basketball camp for kids as part of his project for Dr. Laurel Friedman’s Senior Capstone class in Spring 2023.

-As part of her Communication Senior Capstone project, Hayley Gamez organized a food drive to support a local non-profit and focus on the United Nations' 2nd Global Goal, which aims to tackle food insecurity.
-Hayley partnered with St. Matthew's House, who supplied her with donation bins and posters with QR codes for Amazon donations.
-She also partnered with a Fort Myers Marketplace to house the food drive.
+For her Senior Communication Capstone project, directed by Dr. Laurel Friedman, Hayley Gamez focused on the United Nations' 2nd Sustainable Development Goal (Zero Hunger) and organized a food drive with St. Matthew's House and Fort Myers Marketplace.
+At the end of the drive, Hayley collected more than 360 food items.
 She was inspired by a class with Dr. Ivancic to approach her social media marketing in ways that disrupted the "rigid binaries" in narratives about who gives and receives aid.
-Hayley collected more than 360 food items for St. Matthew's House.
-Hayley graduates this semester from our department.

 Danielle and Christopher created an e-tutorial for USF's iBuddy on how to better utilize social media as a tool to increase international student awareness and engagement with the program.
 Their tutorial includes mock posts, reels, stories, and estimated peak timelines as to when to post content.
 As part of their research, Danielle and Christopher interviewed several international students and will present their video testimonials to the iBuddy team.
 See more here: